jasonpatrickellykrause/istio-training/labs/x-sidecar-proxy.md

 getmesh istioctl kube-inject -f httpbin.yaml | kubectl apply -f -
 ```

-When the deployment is created we can edit it and configure the `istio-proxy` container to run as a priviledged container.
+When the deployment is created we can edit it and configure the `istio-proxy` container to run as a privileged container.
 This will allow us to look run the iptables command with root privileges.

 Let's open the deployment YAML in the editor using the `kubectl edit deployment httpbin` command.
 This will open the vim editor with the deployment YAML.